 As a student with low vision, I often struggle reading numbers and graphs in my classes.
 This isn’t because of a math disorder, it’s just that I have trouble seeing.
-I was fortunate enough to have tutors, who were teachers at my school, that were able to give me extra assistance with my assignments and help me realize that while my eyes may not like all of the numbers and tiny font involved, my brain loves math, and I am quite good at it- I even scored in the 99th percentile for mental math on my ACT (more on those accommodations here).
+I was fortunate enough to have tutors, who were teachers at my school, that were able to give me extra assistance with my assignments.
+They helped me realize that while my eyes may not like all of the numbers and tiny font involved, my brain loves math, and I am quite good at it.
 Here are some of the ways having a tutor from my school helped me succeed in the classroom.
 Please note that these tutors were at a paid private tutoring service, and I never had lessons in the school.

 They know the curriculum